Advanced-Research-Centre/YAQQ/README.md

 Feel free to report issues during build or execution.
 We also welcome suggestions to improve the performance of this application.

 ### Citation:
-If you find the code or trained models useful, please consider citing:
+If you find the tool useful, please consider citing:

 ```
 @misc{YAQQ,